buildkite/elastic-ci-stack-for-aws/README.md

 If you want to login to an ECR server on another AWS account, you can set `AWS_ECR_LOGIN_REGISTRY_IDS="id1,id2,id3"`.

+The AWS ECR options are powered by an embedded version of the [ECR plugin](https://github.com/buildkite-plugins/ecr-buildkite-plugin), so if you require options that aren't listed here, you can disable the embedded version as above and call the plugin directly.
+See [it's README](https://github.com/buildkite-plugins/ecr-buildkite-plugin) for more examples (requires Agent v3.x).

 ## Versions

 We recommend running the latest release, which is available at `https://s3.amazonaws.com/buildkite-aws-stack/aws-stack.json`, or on the [releases page](https://github.com/buildkite/elastic-ci-stack-for-aws/releases).